kaidisn/integration-manager-worker-helm-chart/README.md

 ## Introduction

-This chart installs a DataConnect Worker pool for Integration Manager for a specific destination
+This chart installs a DataConnect and DataFlow Worker pool for Integration Manager for a specific destination

 Add the following repository to helm:
 ```helm repo add actian-datacloud https://s3.amazonaws.com/actian-datacloud-helm-charts```